How long does a divorce take?

 How to get a divorce?

 The process of getting a divorce – from completing the divorce petition to when to apply for Decree Absolute – can be confusing.
-By seeking advice from family divorce solicitors, we can help guide you through it.
+By working with us and receiving advice from specialist divorce solicitors, we can help guide you through it.
 The infographic opposite sets out the different stages that you will go through and what you need to tell the Court in order for a divorce to be granted.

 Divorce Financial Settlements